amrohendawi/rt-monitoring-system/README.md

-# IIoT monitoring system
+# Real-time performance monitoring system
-This is a performance monitoring system with 3d visualization.
+This is a real-time performance monitoring system for Linux.

 It uses the following technologies: